Jawaan: Soundtrack

 The film's soundtrack was composed by S. Thaman.

 Production

 The movie was launched on 30 January 2017 with a formal pooja ceremony.
-The ceremony was flanked by many guests from the Tolly town.
+The ceremony was flanked by many from Tollywood.
 Jr NTR sounded the clapboard, while Koratala Siva switched on the camera and V. V. Vinayak directed the first shot.
 The Pre-look of the movie was released on 8 June 2017.

 The prerelease event was conducted on 19 November 2017 in Hyderabad at Peoples Plaza, where audio of the movie was released.
 Director Koratala Siva and V. V. Vinayak attended as the chief guest.